skfrost19/Docx-Viewer/README.md

 ## Feedback and Contributions
 * Feedback, bug reports, and contributions are always welcome!
-* If you have any suggestions or issues, please open a new issue on the [GitHub repository]("https://github.com/skfrost19/Docx-Viewer") or submit a pull request.
+* If you have any suggestions or issues, please open a new issue on the <a href = "https://github.com/skfrost19/Docx-Viewer"> GitHub</a> repository or submit a pull request.

 ## License
-This extension is licensed under the MIT License.
+This extension is licensed under the <a href = "LICENSE.txt"> MIT </a> License.